CALORIE Experimentors

 Tejashree V

-Meet Tejashree, a researcher with hands-on lab experience in the fascinating fields of Chemistry and Nanoscience, who holds a Master’s degree in Organic Chemistry from St. Joseph’s University.
+Tejashree is a researcher with hands-on lab experience in the fascinating fields of Chemistry and Nanoscience.
+She holds a Master’s degree in Organic Chemistry from St. Joseph’s University.
 She finds joy in teaching by bringing chemistry to life through creative, engaging methods that spark curiosity and foster meaningful connections.
 She is always open to engaging in thoughtful conversations or just bibble-babble.

 She loves writing poetry, strolling through museums and finds calm and joy in unwinding through the exploration of vibrant Indian crafts, or just doodling her thoughts away.
 Whether in the lab or in life, she’s always experimenting-with molecules, ideas, art, and herself!

 Vinaya Krishnan

 Vinaya graduated with a masters in Biomedical Sciences from the University of Glasgow, and has a growing curiosity towards neurodegenerative disorders, DNA repair and ubiquitination.
 With a background in biological sciences through her degree, she is looking forward to practising interdisciplinary research, delving into different lenses of the human condition.
 Ordinarily she considers herself a ‘Jack of all trades’ and picks up any hobby that strikes her fancy.
+At the moment, you can find her working on learning golf, crocheting, or hiking (atleast trying to).
+She also considers herself beach person, despite having never learnt to swim and hopes to get her diving license someday.